Hello, I’m Rosa Kwon Easton.

 My Official Bio

 I have always loved reading and writing, but decided to devote myself full-time to writing after my last child left for college.
 My previous experience writing professionally consisted of producing legal documents and having articles published in law reviews when I was in law school.
-After practicing law for about six years, I decided to stay at home to raise my children and become more active in my community.
+After my second child was born, I decided to set aside practicing law for a while to raise my children and become more active in my community.
+It was then that I started exploring writing workshops and retreats, and attended programs at Author Accelerator, Ragdale, Sackett Street Writers, StoryStudio Chicago, and VONA.